6Bolt/Hook-Of-The-Reaper/README.md

 # FAQ

+### I Started Hook of the Reaper, but don't See it Anywhere

+Hook of the Reaper starts in the tray icon.
+As it normally not needed to be seen.
+Also, when playing video games, it shouldn't be seen.
+To bring up Hook of the Reaper, open the tray icon, and left click onto the Hook of the Reaper icon.
+This will open up Hook of the Reaper onto the desktop.
+When minimized, it will go back to the tray icon.
+Also, when it is in the tray icon, a right click on the icon, will bring up a small menu, to easily access most used features.

 ### Is Hook Of The Reaper complete?

 No, currently Hook Of The Reaper is a work in progress.
-I am almost done with the light gun work.
-When the light gun work is done, I will then work on the game data base.
+I am working on the game data base and game files.
 Then I will do some short videos on how to set-up Hook of the Reaper.
 After that, I will work on getting the LED & I/O controller into Hook Of The Reaper.
 After that, I plan on getting the wiki done.
 Then it will be complete.

 ### Other Peoples Light Guns work, but Mine Doesn't, Can you Help Me Out?